deconst/cli-deconst/README.md

 # Use cases

+These may or may not be possible currently, but listing for inspiration and creative flow.

-I want to list of all content IDs on the site.
+* I want to list of all content IDs on the site.

-I want to list of content URLs with a certain tag.
+* I want to list of content URLs with a certain tag.

-I want to run a report of recently updated files.
+* I want to run a report of recently updated files.

-I want to create navigation ideas by listing collections of categories or keywords or tags.
+* I want to create navigation ideas by listing collections of categories or keywords or tags.

-I want to list content based on the info in the metadata envelope.
+* I want to list content based on the info in the metadata envelope.

-I want to tweet a link to content based on a particular tag or updated date.
+* I want to tweet a link to content based on a particular tag or updated date.

 API: https://github.com/deconst/content-service#api